HomoViator153/form/README.md

 ## How to install

-- Clone this repository using: 'git clone https://github.com/HomoViator153/form.git'
+- Clone this repository using: git clone https://github.com/HomoViator153/form.git

-- Install dependencies using: 'npm install'
+- Install dependencies using: npm install

-- Run the app in the development mode using: 'npm start'
+- Run the app in the development mode using: npm start

 - Open [http://localhost:3000](http://localhost:3000) to view it in your browser.